FikaWorks/website/content/blog/starting-fikaworks-collective.md

 - create a strong brand
 - keep the people together
 - allow members to shape the future of the coop
-- become an example of how a company can operate in the interest of it’s member
+- become an example of how a company can operate in the interest of its members